2019 Bolton Metropolitan Borough Council election

 The 2019 Bolton Metropolitan Borough Council election took place on 2 May 2019 to elect members of Bolton Council in Greater Manchester, England.
 This was on the same day as other local elections.
 The Labour Party, which had run the council since 2006 and had maintained a majority since 2011, lost overall control of the Council.

-20 seats were contested and the Labour Party won 6 seats, the Conservative Party won 6 seats, the Liberal Democrats won 3 seats, Farnworth and Kearsley First won 2 seats, Horwich and Blackrod First won 2 seat, and UKIP won 1 seat.
+20 seats were contested and the Labour Party won 6 seats, the Conservative Party won 6 seats, the Liberal Democrats won 3 seats, Farnworth and Kearsley First won 2 seats, Horwich and Blackrod First won 2 seats, and UKIP won 1 seat.

 After the election, the total composition of the council was as follows: